-We check in with comedian Claire Hooper as she prepares for her first half-marathon at the 2014 Medibank Melbourne Marathon Festival.
+Check in with comedian Claire Hooper as she prepares for the Medibank Melbourne Marathon Festival.

 SEE THE FULL STORY HERE.

 Funny lady Claire Hooper is a comedian, writer and broadcaster from Brunswick, Melbourne.
 She’s bought her quirky style of comedy to a range of television and live shows, including Rove Live, and a four year stint as captain on Network TEN’s Good News Week.

 Claire began her comedy career back in 2004 in her hometown of Perth, where she won her state finals in Triple J’s Raw Comedy.
 Since then her rise to comic fame has taken to Edinburgh Fringe Festival, six solo shows, and even a book – Love Bites.
 She’s also written, directed, and performed in a number of theatre shoes… but not necessarily at the same time.

 At 38, Claire has just welcomed her first child, baby Penny, earlier this year.
 Don’t delegate her to the Flustered Mum camp just yet, though.
 Impressively, both she and her husband manage to fit in a run in the mornings before work – one at a time – with a sacrifice of a few hits of the snooze button.
 Just a few short months after giving birth, Claire is taking on the 22km half marathon, and feels pretty damn good about it too.

 Claire, you’ve only recently given birth to your first child, Penelope.
 Most new mums would run a mile from running a mile, so what’s your motivation?

 I don’t want motherhood to make me a non-participator, or for my most exciting moments to all be behind me!
 I like the idea of Penny growing up seeing her mother follow her passions and accept challenges.
 I’m trying to let the fact that it’s hard – seriously hard! – motivate me to be a better person.